0xPolygonMiden/miden-base/docs/architecture/component_templates.md

 The component metadata describes the account component entirely: its name, description, version, and storage layout.

-The storage layout can optionally define specific initial values for each of the slots.
+The storage layout must specify a contiguous list of slot values that starts at index `0`, and can optionally specify initial values for each of the slots.
 Alternatively, placeholders can be utilized to identify values that should be provided at the moment of instantiation.

 ### TOML specification